 Cooking traditional meals and tasting fresh dairies products

 Hiking in the Sabalan Mountain Range to find waterfalls and hot springs

-Visiting the UNESCO listed site of Sheikh Safi al-Din Shrine ensemble, knowing about Sufi mystism in Ardabil
+Visiting the UNESCO listed site of Sheikh Safi al-Din Shrine ensemble, knowing about Sufi mysticism in Ardabil

 From the hot springs of the mountain to the mystic Persian arts of World Heritage Sites

 Along with splendid natural sites, Ardabil also has major historical and archaeological sites which can complete your understanding of the region.
-In Ardabil city, you can visit the shining Sheikh Safi Al-Din Shrine, a Sufi mausoleum, listed by the UNESCO as a World Heritage Site.
+In Ardabil city, you can visit the shining Sheikh Safi Al-Din Shrine, a Sufi mausoleum, listed by UNESCO as a World Heritage Site.
 Witness Its stunning blue tiles mosaics and the brilliant masterpieces of Persian and Islamic artworks recall the story of the birth of the Safavid Dynasty.
-In Shahr'e Yeri historical site, visit plenty of carved stones and strange sculpted statues, dating back to the first and second Millenium B.C.
+At Shahr-e Yeri historical site, visit plenty of carved stones and strangely sculpted statues, dating back to the first and second Millenium B.C.

-Day2: Open your eyes surrounding with green plains and the sound of the flock, get you pampered with delectable fresh dairies for breakfast and then feed livestock if you like.
-Playing traditional games, knowing about handicrafts and costumes of nomads, accompany herder and trip in nature around are only a few adventures you are going to have today.
-After a local lunch, you may rest for a while before the big discovery in the hillside and getting familiar with medicinal plants of this area in a trek.
+Day2: Open your eyes to surrounding green plains and the sound of the flock, get yourself pampered with delectable fresh dairies for breakfast and then feed livestock if you like.
+Playing traditional games, knowing about handicrafts and costumes of nomads, accompanying herder and trip in nature around are only a few adventures you are going to have today.
+After a local lunch, you may rest for a while before the big discovery in the hillside and get familiar with the medicinal plants of this area on a trek.
 It's then time for the memorable experience of a natural hot spa in nature to deposit the taste of this tour in your memory.